delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 # Parallel processing on mutable state

-## Why is important
+## Why everyone does parallel processing now?

-Despite the fact that Moore law still works, processor clock speed is not changing over last 15 years.
-When first mass multicore processors released prominent people like Herb Sutter [proclaimed](http://www.gotw.ca/publications/concurrency-ddj.htm) a fundamental turn toward concurrency in software development.
+Despite the Moore law (which still works) processor clock speed is not changing over last 15 years.
+When first mass multicore processors released prominent people [proclaimed](http://www.gotw.ca/publications/concurrency-ddj.htm) a  turn toward concurrency in software development.

 <img src="./cpu-perfomance.png" />

-Even though single thread performance did improved 10x (literally) since then, every modern software development team tries to tackle throughput and latency issues primarily by applying parallel processing.
+Single thread performance did improved (literally) 10x  since then.
+But every modern software development team now will use parallel processing as the main weapon against throughput and latency issues.

-This article is about common scenarios in service oriented software when parallel processing is does not brings performance gains to application.
+This article is about common scenarios in service oriented software when parallel processing does not brings performance gains to application.

-## The problems
+## The setting

 Consider this naive architecture of Uber-like ( [ride-hailing](https://en.wikipedia.org/wiki/Peer-to-peer_ridesharing) ) application.